-The College will use reasonable efforts to ensure that its policies, practices and procedures governing the provision of its goods and services to persons with disabilities are consistent with the following principles:
+The College will use reasonable efforts to ensure that its policies, practices and procedures governing the provision of its goods and services to people with disabilities are consistent with the following principles:

-Goods and services are provided in a way that respects the dignity and independence of persons with disabilities
+- Goods and services are provided in a way that respects the dignity and independence of people with disabilities.

-- Persons with disabilities are able to benefit from the same goods and services in a similar way as others; and,
+- People with disabilities are able to benefit from the same goods and services in a similar way as others.

-- Persons with disabilities have opportunities equal to others to obtain, use and benefit from the College’s goods and services.
+- People with disabilities have opportunities equal to others to obtain, use and benefit from the College’s goods and services.

 In carrying out its functions, the College will:

-Communicate with persons with disabilities in ways that take their disabilities into account.
+- communicate with people with disabilities in ways that take their disabilities into account.
 Upon request, the College will be prepared to use alternative formats and communication methods;

-- Serve persons with disabilities who use assistive devices;
+- serve people with disabilities who use assistive devices;

-- Ensure that persons with disabilities who are accompanied by their guide dogs or other service animals are permitted to enter the premises of the College with the animal and to keep the animal with them; and,
+- ensure that people with disabilities who are accompanied by their guide dogs or other service animals are permitted to enter the premises of the College with the animal and to keep the animal with them; and,

 Any notices will be posted at all public entrances and service counters of the College, or communicated by such method as is reasonable in the circumstances.